Construction Team Meetings That Get Results

 If you’ve ever walked out of a construction team meeting thinking “that could’ve been an email,” you’re not alone.
 Bad meetings are one of the biggest time wasters in the industry.
 But good meetings?
 They keep projects on schedule, crews safe, and problems small.

 The difference between a meeting that wastes an hour and one that saves a week comes down to structure.
-This guide covers the four types of construction team meetings you should be running, along with agenda templates, time management tips, and a system for follow-through that actually works.
+This guide covers every type of construction team meeting you should be running, along with agenda templates, time management tips, remote and hybrid strategies, documentation best practices, and a system for follow-through that actually works.

 Why Construction Team Meetings Matter